ethankuoch/only-philly-sports/README.md

 ## Disclaimers

 * Occasional updates, so expect this to be outdated from time to time.
-* For Edge, updates take a long time to be published (7 business days), so if anything is broken, it will take a bit before changes are applied
 * Chrome requires a fee to publish add-ons, so I will not be publishing to Chrome Store for now

 ***